KumarLabJax/JABS-device-client/README.md

 should be sufficient.

 Before you can compile this program, you must initialize git submodules.
-This pulls in a 3rd party library that we depend on.
+This pulls in a 3rd party library that we depend on for reading ini config files.
 After cloning this repository, running `git submodule update --init` will add submodules to your git config and clone them.

 This software uses the Microsoft C++ REST SDK: https://github.com/microsoft/cpprestsdk